rmosolgo/batman-tutorial/chapters/static_pages.md

 <p> Powered by batman.js </p>
 {% endhighlight %}

-Batman will use this HTML as a template when rendering views.
+Batman.js will use this HTML as a template when rendering views.
+It will be found automatically because:

+- The folder name is the underscore-case controller name
+- The file name is the same as the controller action name

+# Before moving on...

+Start your development server and visit the root path.
+You should see your new home page ("Events App Powered by batman.js").
+If you do, then batman.js successfully routed the request to `StaticPagesController`'s  `home` action!